 Final Grades are to be reported to the University Registrar within 48 hours after the final exam.
 (Faculty Handbook, 9.6.8).
 Grades must be submitted (all campuses) no later than the published deadline.
 Grade submission deadlines for each term may be found here.

 You should have the most up-to-date web browser to access Faculty Access.
-For PC users, minimum requirement: Internet Explorer 5.0.
-For Mac users: Browser incompatibility--Due to a software incompatibility between our web server and the Internet 5.x browser on the Mac, this website will not run in a secure manner.
+For Mac users: Browser incompatibility possible.
 Please use another browser besides Internet Explorer.

 - Go to HokieSPA.

 - Enter your PID and password, and choose Faculty Access. (contact 4-HELP if you need your password reset)

 - Click on Faculty Grade Sheet Menu, click on "Final Grade Entry Worksheet"

 - You will be required to enter your employee identification number, NOTE: SS# will not enable you to access; click submit.

 - Choose appropriate course from list displayed, click submit CRN.

 NOTE: you must be the faculty member of record or have special department access for update of grades.
 Two entry choices are available: direct entry via the web worksheet or upload of an external grades file.